 If you are planning to add this dish to your regular dinner rotation, you can make a big batch of green paste curry and store it in a tight-lidded jar ready to use any time!
 It’ll cut down the cooking time even more and you can have this scrumptious dish in a jiffy.

-For any left-overs, just place them in an airtight container and refrigerate.
+For any leftovers, just place them in an airtight container and refrigerate them.
 It will keep for 2-4 days.

 Is it gluten-free?

-All the ingredients used for this recipe are naturally gluten-free!
+All the ingredients used for this Vegan Thai Green Curry are naturally gluten-free!
 However, some products like tofu may contain gluten during production so always check the package information before using.
 If subbing the miso paste, use tamari instead of soy sauce.